eProsima/Fast-DDS/examples/cpp/topic_instances/README.md

 BLUE Shape with size 30 at X:113, Y:113 RECEIVED
 GREEN Shape with size 30 at X:113, Y:113 RECEIVED
 YELLOW Shape with size 30 at X:113, Y:113 RECEIVED
-ORANGE Shape with size 30 at X:113, Y:113 RECEIVED
 RED Shape with size 30 at X:116, Y:113 RECEIVED
 BLUE Shape with size 30 at X:116, Y:113 RECEIVED
 GREEN Shape with size 30 at X:116, Y:113 RECEIVED
 YELLOW Shape with size 30 at X:116, Y:113 RECEIVED
-ORANGE Shape with size 30 at X:116, Y:113 RECEIVED
 ...
 ```